chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 If you are a follower of God, Friend, **NOTHING IS A MERE ACCIDENT!** God is bigger than your circumstances.
 It may not be fair.
 It may not be understandable.
 It may not make sense.
 But, Friend, God will take whatever happens to you, and turn it around into a blessing!
 Romans 8:28

 Walk with God today, in the silence of your heart, knowing He is shaping you for eternity.

+## The Real Test of Holiness

+>C. S. Lewis said, **"The real test of being in the presence of God is that you either forget about yourself altogether or see yourself as a small, dirty object."**

+We don't often hear statements like that coming from pulpits or worship center's podiums today.
+We hear how we can all be champions.
+We hear how we can all be successful, victorious.
+We hear how much prosperity faithfulness to God can bring into our lives.
+It seems to me like in many ways, it is not cool to speak of being spiritually destitute, to teach that we are to be poor in spirit.
+Yet the Bible says, "Blessed are the poor in spirit, for theirs is the kingdom of heaven" (Matthew 5:3).
+We should be praising God for people who feel empty... people who need direction and God in their lives.
+We should rejoice when someone says to us, "You know, I don't know what else to do with my marriage..."
+Wow!
+"Blessed are the poor in spirit..."
+Anything that brings us to our knees in humble humility and praying to God for help is a "blessed" moment Jesus, said.
+"Blessed" is the person who experiences "poverty of spirit."

+Last time I read the Gospels, the "lost" were not being invited to have fun... or invited to study a map, or a calendar of last day events!
+They were being invited because they were "lost." **THEY WERE BEING INVITED TO A RELATIONSHIP WITH JESUS BECAUSE HE IS THE ONLY ONE WHO KNOWS HOW TO RESCUE LOST PEOPLE"**

+>Lostness is a serious condition, friend.
+I am not against fun, joy and a good laugh.
+But you see, if you are lost, if you acknowledge your condition, when you meet God, you will either run to Him for help, embrace Him and love Him, or you will run away from Him!

+Jesus told a story about a Pharisee and a sinner who went into the temple to pray.

+The Pharisee, a religious man, prayed, "God, I thank You that I am not like other men . . ."
+(Luke 18:11).
+You see, this was the kind of guy that had RELIGION all figured out.
+His God has options for everything!
+His God could be explained by rules, laws, decrees, teachings and doctrine.
+He was basically saying, "I have the TRUTH, I follow the TRUTH, and I got it!"
+Wow!
+Would you love to leave your Lamborghini parked in his guy's garage?
+He is the typically good guy.
+Dependable, predictable, hard worker, efficient, a man of his word.
+This guy would the the leader of the local church and most likely the main source of financial support.
+A dream church member!

+The sinner, on the other hand, WAS LOST.
+He wouldn't even lift up his eyes.
+He beat on his chest and said, "God, be merciful to me a sinner!" (verse 13), or more literally, "the sinner."
+Apparently he did not think of himself as one sinner among many; he acted as though he were the only one.
+He was so overwhelmed with the sense of his sin, his moral bankruptcy, and his spiritual destitution that, as far as he was concerned, everyone else's sin paled in comparison.

+Jesus said of the SINNER, "This man went down to his house justified rather than the other . . ." (verse 14).
+Why?
+Because he saw himself as he really was.
+Yet we tend do the very opposite.
+We attempt to justify our sin because we can always find others who are far worse.

+Are you the "good guy" or the "sinner."

+Are you the one who has the answers, or are you a seeker after the transforming power of God in your life?

+Are you into being a "good person" or "holy"?

+How do you feel about yourself in the presence of God?

+Does God make you "good" or "holy"?

+If you want to be HOLY for God, if you want to LIVE, really LIVE God's life (John 10:10), experience the MOST PHENOMENAL RADICAL POWER OF GOD in the next 10 years, then you must see yourself as you are, be sorry for it, and want to see CHANGE in your life.
+Seek God as a "lost" person and you will FIND HIM!

+**"Blessed are the poor in spirit."** Matthew 5:3

+**"For everyone who exalts himself will be humbled, and he who humbles himself will be exalted."**Luke 18:14 (This was the verse that God repeated in my head 101 times when I was considering suicide in the darkest hour of my life.
+I recalled my Dad's voice repeating this verse to me...
+"Humble yourself...
+He will exalt you!"
+And today, 4 years later I can tell you that God fulfilled that promise in my life like I have never known ever before.)

+**Spiritual poverty is a GODLY virtue!
+It is the TEST OF HOLINESS**

+Seekers of God bring a smile to the face of God.
+People who are passionate about God, His Word, praying and seeking His will are the only ones who find TRUE, ultimate satisfaction.
+The test of HOLINESS is very simple: "How much do you long for God in your life?" **Then show it!** Seek Him.
+Read your Bible every day.
+Pray.
+Meditate.